tra-sg/serverless-pypi/README.md

 `serverless-pypi` is designed to largely elimiate these challenges.
 It is an AWS Lambda function that secures your private packages while fully mirroring *any* underlying repository, and it does all of this with **only the Lambda function itself and an S3 bucket**.

 `serverless-pypi`:
-1. Implements the PyPI JSON and HTML protocols
+1. Implements the PyPI simple JSON and HTML protocols and PyPI's upload protocol
 2. Pull-through mirrors a base repository (https://pypi.org/simple by default; this may be another private repository if you wish)
-3. Allows for localized upload of private packages
+3. Allows for localized upload of private packages; private packages with the same name as mirrored packages will override the mirror.
 4. Manages users for both download and upload roles

 ## Performance